 After news of the announcement broke, Canopy Growth — which is publicly listed on both the New York and Toronto stock exchanges — saw its share values skyrocket up almost 30 percent across both stock exchanges.

 Constellation Brands first partnered with Canopy Growth in October 2017, when the alcohol giant agreed to buy a 9.9 percent stake in the company for about $191 million (CAD $245 million).
-But with this investment, Constellation’s stake in Canopy Growth has increased to 38 percent; there are also options on the table for Canadian cannabis producer to access an additional $3.4 billion in investments down the line, which would give Constellation more than a 50 percent stake in the company.
+But with this investment, Constellation’s stake in Canopy Growth has increased to 38 percent; there are also options on the table for Canadian cannabis producers to access an additional $3.4 billion in investments down the line, which would give Constellation more than a 50 percent stake in the company.

 Wells Fargo analyst Bonnie Herzog told Marketwatch this is a smart move for Constellation Brands, as it “further solidifies Constellation Brands’ first-mover advantage” among other major brewers and alcohol companies.